in , ,

 • Keep planting beds free of weeds; weeds compete for soil nutrients and water.
 Cultivate shallowly to avoid disturbing roots.

-Caring for Cucumbers
+Caring for cucumbers

 • Grow cucumbers with beans, corn, peas, pumpkins, and squash.
 Do not grow cucumbers with potatoes and herbs.